 The proposed building is oriented toward Kenwood Avenue.
 It features a single side-loading garage next to a single-side loading carport.
-Due to the front garage location, the orientation is not compatible with the historic district's adjacent contributing buildings.
+The design was changed after the ARC meeting to feature a front-loading carport directly facing Kenwood Avenue.
+Due to the front carport location, the orientation is not compatible with the historic district's adjacent contributing buildings.